schackartk/google_mapper/README.md

 ## Hard-coded Script Version

+If you haven't set up R for executable files from the command-line, use this version.

 Edit the `explicit_google_mapper.R` script to make the paths to the respective files match your file structure.

-If you are using paths relative to where the script is located (which is the case for the default paths), make sure to change your working directory, e.g. `setwd("path/to/google_mapper/directory")`.
+If you are using paths relative to where the script is located (which is the case for the default paths), make sure to change your working directory, e.g. run `setwd("path/to/google_mapper/directory")` in RStudio.

-Run as you would any R code.
+Run `explicit_google_mapper.R` as you would any R code.

+If there are errors or warnings, they will be displayed in the same way as the command line version (as seen below).

+Once it runs, open the .html file now present in the same directory as this code.

 ## Command Line Executable Version